 Ideally, you want your hero’s success to be in doubt until the last possible moment.

 Important note: When you’re writing Middle Grade novels, there are some rules to follow regarding your villain’s defeat.
 It is vital that the hero does not kill the baddie.
-Your villain must be the architect of their own downfall.
+If they die, your villain must be the architect of their own downfall.